 Ultimately, the EEOC’s guidance on pregnant employees entitles employees with pregnancy related impairments to ADA accommodations even if the impairments are temporary.
 In addition, through this guidance, the EEOC take on the position that the PDA entitles pregnant employees to reasonable accommodations in the workplace.
 This is a huge win for pregnant employees in the workplace.

 However, it should be noted that the EEOC’s guidances are not binding law and do not have the strength of the laws and regulations.
 But, as seen in the use of them by the courts, the guidances form the foundation for the EEOC’s enforcement efforts and basically act as persuasive authorities to the courts.
 Employers should strongly consider taking steps to safeguard themselves in light of this newly released guidance.
-The last thing an employer should want is to oppose a pregnant employer in a jury trial.
+The last thing an employer should want is to oppose a pregnant employer in a jury trial – especially one that is represented by the best employment lawyer in California.